 - Go to “Search” in the lower left and enter your information.
 (If using your name, put your last name first)

 The Skagit River basin instream resources protection program rule (WAC 173-503) went into effect on April 14, 2001.
-It was the culmination of an open public process which began in 1994 with research on the Cultus Mountain tributaries of the Skagit River.
+It was the culmination of an open public process that began in 1994 with research on the Cultus Mountain tributaries of the Skagit River.
 These early efforts to evaluate estimated future out-of-stream water uses and their impacts on fish were led by Skagit PUD.
 Since then, research and planning for Skagit River basin water has been a multi-organization effort, which includes:

 - City of Anacortes